Click here to download my résumé

 Software and web sites have only recently been translated into Afrikaans.
 Speakers of Afrikaans tend to use English words mixed into their language when speaking, but will try to use existing or create new Afrikaans words when writing.
 For this reason the nomenclature of Afrikaans computer jargon is not as fixed as it is in English, for example.
 Different translators may use different words for the same thing.

-Thankfully there is a measure of standardisation among Linux translators, translators of free software, and translators of non-public software.
+There is a measure of standardisation among Linux translators, translators of free software, and translators of non-public software.
 When I localise, I try to use those "standardised" forms that has been accepted in the field, or I create new terms using a conservative, clearheaded approach, based on my knowledge of Afrikaans computer terminology creation and accepted Afrikaans word creation principles.

 I have regular interaction and discussions with other localisers, including translators of free and open source software.